Arctvrvs/64-bit-CPU/docs/golden_model.md

 Misaligned load or store addresses raise a `"misalign"` exception which can be queried via `get_last_exception()` after calling `step()`.
 Accessing an unmapped address triggers a `"page"` exception.
+The model maintains a simple page table that maps virtual addresses to physical locations.  `load_memory()` automatically creates identity mappings for convenience and `map_page()` allows explicit virtual‐to‐physical entries.
+Page walks record coverage when a `CoverageModel` instance is supplied.

 Misaligned load or store addresses raise a `"misalign"` exception which can be queried via `get_last_exception()` after calling `step()`.